PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     j not moving enough
     j not moving enough
     j not moving enough
+    iteration number: 4
     j not moving enough
     j not moving enough
-    iter: 3 i: 54, pairs changed 1
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
-    iteration number: 0
     j not moving enough
     j not moving enough
     j not moving enough
+    iteration number: 5
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
+    iteration number: 6
     j not moving enough
-    iter: 0 i: 55, pairs changed 1
     j not moving enough
     j not moving enough
     j not moving enough
-    iteration number: 0
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
-    iter: 0 i: 29, pairs changed 1
+    iteration number: 7
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
-    iteration number: 0
+    iteration number: 8
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
+    iteration number: 9
     j not moving enough
-    iter: 0 i: 55, pairs changed 1
     j not moving enough
     j not moving enough
     j not moving enough
-    iteration number: 0
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
+    iteration number: 10
     j not moving enough
     j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 11
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 12
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 13
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iter: 13 i: 55, pairs changed 1
+    j not moving enough
+    j not moving enough
+    iteration number: 0
     j not moving enough
     j not moving enough
     j not moving enough